tuefekci/deta-s3-server/Discovery.md

 ## **Usage**
 You need to edit the environment variables via configuration:
 - `BUCKETS`: Names of the Bucket/Deta Drives you want to use, separated by commas.
+- `maxResponseSize`: Maximum size of the response in MB.
+Default: (2MB)
 - `KEY`: Access Key.
 - `SECRET`: Access Secret.